Back to Home page

 5.7.1915

-Early in the morning of Tuesday 6 July, the British, at our left made a very determined attack, and it succeeded in obtaining one line of the Germ trenches.
+Early in the morning of Tuesday 6 July, the British, at our left made a very determined attack, and succeeded in obtaining one line of the Germ trenches.

 The Germs counter attacked at 10.30 am, and got their trenches back, and also attacked the line immediately in front of us.
 We "stood to" ready to go into the engagement at once.
 The Bosches in front of us, however, were repulsed, and we stayed where we were.